Death of Kevin Gately: 15 June 1974

 On 15 June 1974 the police on duty at Red Lion Square were under the control of deputy assistant commissioner John Gerrard.
 He had allocated four foot-police serials—100 officers—to the National Front march and four to the Liberation march.
 There were seven foot-police serials in Red Lion Square, plus ten in reserve—two in Dane Street and eight in Bloomsbury Square.
 Also in reserve were four Special Patrol Group (SPG) units, comprising 112 officers, held near Holborn police station.
 Two mounted units were also on duty, both in Red Lion Square.
-In total during the day were 711 foot-police and 25 mounted police; with additional support from traffic and CID officers, there were 923 police deployed to marshal the two marches.
+In total during the day were 711 foot-police and 25 mounted police; with additional support from traffic and Criminal Investigation Department (CID) officers, there were 923 police deployed to marshal the two marches.

 The SPG was a specialist squad within the Metropolitan Police.
 It provided a mobile, centrally controlled reserve of uniformed officers which supported local areas, particularly when policing serious crime and civil disturbances.
 The SPG comprised police officers capable of working as disciplined teams preventing public disorder, targeting areas of serious crime, carrying out stop and searches, or providing a response to terrorist threats.
 Each SPG unit consisted of an inspector, three sergeants and twenty-four officers.